-1. What is required in a maintenance plan?
+What is required in a maintenance plan?

-Section 175A of the CAA sets forth the elements of a maintenance plan for areas seeking redesignation from nonattainment to attainment.
-Under section 175A(a), the plan must demonstrate continued attainment of the applicable NAAQS for at least 10 years after approval of a redesignation of an area to attainment.
-Section 175A(b) requires that eight years after the redesignation the State must submit a revised maintenance plan demonstrating that attainment will continue to be maintained for the next 10-year period following the initial 10vear period.
-That is, the maintenance demonstration under section 175A(b) must ensure maintenance for a total of 20 years after redesignation to attainment.
-For the Reading Area the total demonstrated period of maintenance for the 1-hour NAAQS under section 175A(b) would be until 2017 which is 20 years after the area's redesignation to attainment in 1997.
+Section 175A of the Clean Air Act sets forth the elements of a maintenance plan for areas seeking redesignation from nonattainment to attainment.
+Under section 175A, the plan must demonstrate continued attainment of the applicable NAAQS for at least 10 years after approval of a redesignation of an area to attainment.
+Eight years after the redesignation, the State must submit a revised maintenance plan demonstrating that attainment will continue to be maintained for the next 10-year period following the initial 10year period.
 To address the possibility of future NAAQS violations, the maintenance plan must contain such contingency measures, with a schedule for implementation, as EPA deems necessary to assure prompt correction of any future 8-hour ozone violations.
-Section 175A of the CAA sets forth the elements of a maintenance plan for areas seeking redesignation from nonattainment to attainment.
-The Calcagni memorandum dated September 4, 1992, provides additional guidance on the content of a maintenance plan.
+Section 175A of the Clean Air Act sets forth the elements of a maintenance plan for areas seeking redesignation from nonattainment to attainment.
+The Calcagni memo provides additional guidance on the content of a maintenance plan.
 An ozone maintenance plan should address the following provisions:

-- (1) An attainment emissions inventory;
+(1) An attainment emissions inventory;

-- (2) A maintenance demonstration;
+(2) A maintenance demonstration;

-- (3) A monitoring network;

-- (4) Verification of continued attainment; and
+(3) A monitoring network;(4) Verification of continued attainment; and

-- (5) A contingency plan.
+(5) A contingency plan.

-- 2. Analysis of the Reading Area Maintenance Plan
+Analysis of the State College Area Maintenance Plan

-a.
-Attainment Inventory-An attainment inventory includes the emissions during the time period associated with the monitoring data showing attainment.
-An attainment year of 2004 was used for the Reading Area since it is a reasonable year within the 3-year attainment period of 2003-2005 and accounts for reductions attributable to implementation of the CAA requirements to date.
-These 2004 levels of emissions are representative of attainment of both the 1-hour and 8-hour ozone NAAOS.
+(a) Attainment Inventory-An attainment inventory includes the emissions during the time period associated with the monitoring data showing attainment.
+An attainment year of 2004 was used for the State College Area since it is a reasonable year within the 3-year block of 2002-2004 and accounts for reductions attributable to implementation of the Clean Air Act requirements to date.
+The 2004 inventory is consistent with EPA guidance and is based on actual "typical summer day" emissions of VOC and NOX during 2004 and consists of a list of sources and their associated emissions

-PADEP prepared comprehensive VOC and $NO_X$ emissions inventories for the Reading Area, including point, area, mobile on-road, and mobile non-road sources for a base year of 2002.
+PADEP prepared comprehensive VOC and $NO_X$ emissions inventories for the State College Area, including point, area, mobile on-road, and mobile non-road sources for a base year of 2002.

-To develop the $NO_X$ and VOC base year emissions inventories, PADEP used the following approaches and sources of data:
+To develop the $NO_x$ and VOC base year emissions inventories, PADEP used the following approaches and sources of data: